Challenge level: 5 out of 5

 This trip is suitable for anyone with a reasonable level of fitness.
 We do not recommend this challenge if you suffer from back pain, epilepsy or heart problems.
-Once you have signed up for the challenge we give you a realistic training programme, which gradually builds up as the event gets closer.
+By the time the challenge comes around, you'll need to be physically strong in order to control the sled and set up camp.
+Once you have signed up for the challenge we give you a realistic training programme, which gradually builds up as the challenge gets closer.

 We will overnight in a combination of tourist class hotels, cabins and we will camp on the husky sledding nights.